LeFede/LeFede/README.md

 Oh, I also play a few instruments 🥁🎸🎹
 </br></br>

-Started as a developer in Argentina working with Wordpress for USA clients, became a part-time streamer somewhere in the middle and now focusing on learning and becoming better at the technologies I like the most.
+Started as a developer in Argentina working with Wordpress for USA clients, became a part-time streamer somewhere in the middle and now focusing on becoming better at the technologies I like the most.

 ### [Portfolio Online](https://portfolio-main-tawny.vercel.app/)
 _(Portfolio text and translations are brought from a MongoDB database, and a custom backend also created for this ocassion)_